AjaybirRandhawa/MovieCrunchers/README.md

 -F 'type'='getData' (Field unused, may be used if movies.php API expanded Can be omitted until then)
 -F 'movie'='(Movie ID, as string)'

-Eg: Will return name, poster, release date, genre, & plot of a movie.
+Eg: Will return name, poster, release date, genre, & plot of a movie:

 ``curl https://raynorelgie.com/MovieCrunchers/movies.php -F 'type'='getdata' -F 'movie'='tt3896198'``